ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mongodb.md

 :::

-Also, you can simply pass an URI:
+Also, you can simply pass a URI:
 ``` sql
 ENGINE = MongoDB(uri, collection);
 ```